 - Variable can be manipulated by the researcher

-- Control Groups (A group of participants are familiar to the experimental group, but the experimental rules do not apply to them)
+- Control Groups (A group of participants are familiar with the experimental group, but the experimental rules do not apply to them)

 - Experimental Group (Research participants where experimental rules are applied)

-A quasi-experimental design is similar to the true experimental design, but there is a difference between the two.
+A quasi-experimental design is similar to a true experimental design, but there is a difference between the two.

 Apart from these types of experimental design research in statistics, there are other two methods used in the research process such as randomized block design and completely randomized design.